Stevtm/react-typescript-quiz/README.md

 This application presents the player with 10 randomized questions from the Open Trivia Database and indicates when a question is answered correctly or incorrectly.

+The application is deployed [here](https://stevtm.github.io/react-typescript-quiz/).

-The application was built following the freeCodeCamp tutorial on YouTube [here](https://www.youtube.com/watch?v=F2JCjVSZlG0).
+It was built following the freeCodeCamp tutorial on YouTube [here](https://www.youtube.com/watch?v=F2JCjVSZlG0).

 ## Tools Used